Tree removal on peatbogs

 Today it is covered by flourishing high quality bog vegetation and home to some of the rarest species on the nature reserve.

-Wet woodland areas will also be allowed to naturally regenerate although some selective scrub removal will be undertaken to prevent future trees roots damaging the peat bunds which manage the water levels.
+Wet woodland areas will also be allowed to naturally regenerate although some selective scrub removal will continue to be undertaken to prevent future trees roots damaging the peat bunds which manage the water levels.

 Meres and Mosses- FAQ’s: https://themeresandmosses.co.uk/faqs/